jezzsantos/saastack/docs/how-to-guides/090-handle-domain-events.md

 #### Create the Handler

 Normally, handling a domain event in this way is conceptually equivalent to handling an inbound API call.
-Thus this handler of this call is logically the Application Layer, defined by the application interface.
+Thus, this handler of this call is logically the Application Layer, defined by the application interface.

 > Note: The convention, that you will see implemented in this template, we create a separate port/contract for event handlers that are distinct from those being used by an inbound API endpoint.
 However, we also want to be able to use the same patterns and services of the existing application layer.
 >